-MANAGEMENT/NOMINATED SUPERVISOR/RESPONSIBLE PERSON/EDUCATORS WILL:
+NOMINATED SUPERVISOR/RESPONSIBLE PERSON/EDUCATORS WILL:

-- provide a child safe, comfortable and happy environment where children's concerns are always responded to - promote children's bodily integrity (respecting their physical space and only using touch when necessary and appropriate) - support children's consent by acknowledging and respecting a child's right to refuse of say no - respect each child's uniqueness, displaying appreciation and respect for children as individuals - use a positive and non-threatening tone when interacting with children in all situations - ensure mealtimes are relaxed and unhurried - sit with children during mealtimes, engaging in respectful conversations - never force a child to do something against their requests: This includes rest, eat, participation in group experiences and activities. - role model respect to children in everyday dealings with both adults and children - endeavour to be aware of each individual child's values, culture and feelings, and respond appropriately - value diversity and not tolerate any discriminatory practices - encourage children to initiate conversations about their experiences at home encouraging them to express their ideas and feelings - encourage children to request assistance when taking on new challenges, inspiring children's independence and confidence - regularly reflect on their relationships and interactions with children and how these can be improved to benefit each child. - inspire, encourage and accept each child and encourage them to do the same with their peers by actively:
+- provide a welcoming, child safe, inclusive and happy environment where children's concerns are always responded to - embed Aboriginal and Torres Strait Islander perspectives in all aspects of the curriculum - create an environment that is flexible and responsive to the strengths, culture, languages, interests and capabilities of each child - promote children's bodily integrity (respecting their physical space and only using touch when necessary and appropriate) - support children's consent by acknowledging and respecting a child's right to refuse of say no

+- respect each child's uniqueness, displaying appreciation and respect for children as individuals - use a positive and non-threatening tone when interacting with children in all situations - ensure mealtimes are relaxed and unhurried - sit with children during mealtimes, engaging in respectful conversations - never force a child to do something against their requests: This includes rest, eat, participation in group experiences and activities. - role model respect to children in everyday dealings with both adults and children - endeavour to be aware of each individual child's values, culture and feelings, and respond appropriately - respect and value diversity and not tolerate any discriminatory practices - encourage children to initiate conversations about their experiences at home encouraging them to express their ideas and feelings - encourage children to request assistance when taking on new challenges, inspiring children's independence and confidence - regularly reflect on their relationships and interactions with children and how these can be improved to benefit each child - inspire, encourage and accept each child and encourage them to do the same with their peers by actively: - o fostering each child's construction of a knowledgeable, confident self-identity - o fostering each child's comfortable, empathetic interactions with a diverse range of people - o fostering each child's critical thinking about bias, and to question and enquire - o fostering each child's ability to stand up for herself/himself and others in the face of bias - respond respectfully and appropriately to children's attempts as they participate and converse in sustained conversation about their interests - implement a predictable routine for children with interest-based activities and experiences - provide a range of planned and spontaneous experiences for children to challenge and maximise learning opportunities - use a variety of communication strategies inclusive of verbal and non-verbal cues to support the development of relationships with children - empower children to speak up and raise any concerns - support children's home language when communicating and interacting to build trust and positive relationships - respect children and families' diversity within the Service and the development of cultural responsiveness including LGBTIQA+ and gender diverse young people

-- o fostering each child's construction of a knowledgeable, confident self-identity - o fostering each child's comfortable, empathetic interactions with a diverse range of people - o fostering each child's critical thinking about bias, and to question and enquire - o fostering each child's ability to stand up for herself/himself and others in the face of bias - respond respectfully and appropriately to children's attempts as they participate and converse in sustained conversation about their interests - implement a predictable routine for children with interest-based activities and experiences - provide a range of planned and spontaneous experiences for children to challenge and maximise learning opportunities - use a variety of communication strategies inclusive of verbal and non-verbal cues to support the development of relationships with children - empower children to speak up and raise any concerns - support children's home language when communicating and interacting to build trust and positive relationships - respect children and families' diversity and the development of cultural competency within the Service including LGBTIQA+ and gender diverse young people - support children and build secure attachments through a collaborative partnership with families - encourage children to develop confidence in their ability to express themselves - encourage children to work through differences appropriately and with guidance where necessary - respect each child's uniqueness and communicate that respect to the child - ensure children are aware of how to raise concerns or provide feedback - respond or report to children about how their feedback has been acted upon
+- support children and build secure attachments through a collaborative partnership with families - encourage children to develop confidence in their ability to express themselves - encourage children to work through differences appropriately and with guidance where necessary - respect each child's uniqueness and communicate that respect to the child - ensure children are aware of how to raise concerns or provide feedback - respond or report to children about how their feedback has been acted upon.